howonlee/mertonon/readme.md

 <!-- video here when we do it -->

-[Mertonon](https://mertonon.com) is a neural network economic planner for organizations.
-Budgeting tools help you make recordings of how you allocate resources in your organization.
-With Mertonon, you make a picture of your organization as a neural network and Mertonon itself will suggest global resource allocations based upon your local, human, political assessments of impact with respect to key performance indicators.
-If you know about [Project Cybersyn / Synco](https://en.wikipedia.org/wiki/Project_Cybersyn), this is an attempted modern version suitable for capitalist or noncapitalist use by ordinary people.
+[Mertonon](https://mertonon.com) is a new way to plan and budget for orgs.
+With Mertonon, you make a picture of your org as a neural network.
+You do this by linking together local, political, human judgements of impact with respect to KPI's.
+Then, Mertonon itself will suggest changes to your budget based upon those judgements.
+If you know about [Project Cybersyn / Synco](https://en.wikipedia.org/wiki/Project_Cybersyn), this is an attempted modern version suitable for capitalist or noncapitalist use by ordinary folks.

-[Click here for installation and setup instructions.](docs/setup.md) [Click here for usage instructions](docs/usage.md).
+[Click here for setup info.](docs/setup.md) [Click here for usage info](docs/usage.md).
 Be advised that Mertonon is pre-alpha software: there are material known and unknown issues and missing essential features.

 Some examples of things you could say if you had a Mertonon instance:

-- "There's the Moopy department and the Zoopy department, and we have found ourselves unfortunately siloed.
-Zoopy people need to do things so Moopy people can become unblocked - Mertonon says we need to bury our differences for the overall good of the company (or: Mertonon says we need to figure out a way to be less dependent upon one another).
+- "There's the Moopy department and the Zoopy department, and we have found ourselves siloed badly.
+Zoopy people need to do things so Moopy people can become unblocked - Mertonon says we need to bury our ill will for the overall good of the company (or: Mertonon says we need to figure out a way to be less dependent upon one another).
 Will you do this?"
 - "We aren't really a cost center, even though we're evidently not a profit center - we're a hidden center, or an indirect profit center.
 Here it is, laid out on the Mertonon instance - we're integral to the working of the Loopzoop org, and they then deal with the Woopzoop people who then deal with sales.
 So you see how we're essential to the profit flow of the org here."
-- "Look, Part Meepmoop #22 really seems like some random unimportant doodad but the quality advantage we have for it is structurally responsible for our org's success and the whole department knows it - here it is on Mertonon - so cost-cutting is probably a bad idea.
+- "Look, Part Meepmoop #22 really seems like some random minor doodad but the quality advantage we have for it is vital to our org's success and the whole department knows it - here it is on Mertonon - so cost-cutting is probably a bad idea.
 You'll probably make enemies of Cobb, Dobbs and Hobb specifically if you cut it hard without their consent - see here.
-Unintuitive, eh?"
+Not easy to see at first glance, eh?"

 More things: